 It’s easy as a parent to get carried away with practical considerations of your teen driver.
 Modern safety features, reliable performance, easy maintenance, these are all important when finding the right car for your teen.
 But you also want to avoid depriving them of a car they’ll enjoy driving.
 Teens who love their cars are more inclined to wash and maintain them regularly, as well as hold onto them for longer durations.
 On the other hand, a teen who’s embarrassed by the car they’re driving might neglect the vehicle or find an excuse to trade it in early.
 Like with most activities involving teenagers and their parents, car shopping is all about the give-and-take.

-Paul West Used Cars features an extensive pre-owned inventory with vehicles that’ll appeal to all teen drivers (and their parents).
+Paul West Used Cars features an extensive pre-owned inventory with vehicles that’ll appeal to all teen drivers (and their parents), we even have a honda civic available.
 Come visit our dealership in Gainesville for a test drive today!